CS234319/safot/Material/Tutorials/theory/python-generators.md

 ```
 <!-- .element: data-thebe-executable-python -->
 <!--vert-->
-2. create a generator function for the Fibonacci sequence. the function can receive a pair of integers,
+2. create a generator function for the Fibonacci sequence. the generator can receive a pair of integers,
 and when it does, it restarts the sequence with the values as the new initial values. (example in next slide)
 <!--vert-->
 example: